Fellowship Trained Bariatric Surgeons

 Bariatric Fellowship Training

-Fellows are taught to approach every patient as a unique individual, assessing them for the best and most effective intervention available.
-We are taught that lifestyle, diet, surgery, AND lifelong management of our patients is of the utmost importance.
+But most importantly, Fellowship training taught me to approach every patient as a unique individual, assessing them for the best and most effective intervention available.
+I learned that lifestyle, diet, surgery, and lifelong management of our patients are of the utmost importance.

 Bariatric Surgery Center of Excellence